ARoseBarrett/Anna-Notes/site/content/post/autumn-in-the-south-downs.md

 Cows aside, day two was a gentle 20km, with this shorter distance allowing us time in the morning to visit the Owl Flint Bakery, (a small, independent bakehouse with a Nordic feel, and delicious pastries and coffee).
 Fuelled by almond croissants, we enjoyed a flat start today, before returning, with a gentle ascent, to the South Downs trail proper.
 We were treated throughout the day to panoramic views of the surrounding countryside and the coast as we drew nearer to Alfriston, for the most part having the path to ourselves (again, save for a few cows).
 When we did come across a fellow trail walker- or cyclist, as was often the case- part of the magic of the path was the total dissolving of unnatural, yet normal, social boundaries.
 In London, strangers are to be, at best, ignored, and if one is to stop and smile - or god forbid, start up a conversation - they are sadly in a minority (and often treated with caution).
 On the trail, the reverse is true - and how wonderful it is to chat to strangers, sharing stories and bound by a mutual love of exploring the beaten path.

 After stopping for lunch at another breath taking view, we found ourselves very quickly descending into Alfriston, and checking into our hotel, the Dean's Place (called 'posh' by one of the cyclists we had spoken to earlier in the day, but reasonably priced in the off season!).
 We discovered that a local film club was hosting a 'dinner and film' of Alfred Hitchcock's *Rear Window*, an evening which couldn't have been more perfectly designed for us (and, in particular, Katherine).
 And so we spent the second evening of our adventure, sitting in a little room in the upstairs of the pub, sipping on peppermint tea, and watching one of my favourite films.

 **Day Three - Alfriston to Eastbourne (via Seven Sisters)**

 ![](img/day-3-coastlines.jpeg)

+The highlight of our final day was to be walking along the Seven Sisters, which I had enjoyed before, and Katherine was excited to experience.
+Weather still miraculously fair, we set off mid morning after a delicious breakfast of poached eggs and muffins (a Nutella sachet also commandeered by myself as compensation for the disrupted night's sleep we had experienced that night, being moved rooms in the early hours due to a noisy party directly below our original one)